When Large Vision-Language Models Meet Person Re-Identification

 \section{Introduction}

 Person re-identification (ReID) is a crucial task in computer vision, aimed at accurately matching pedestrians across different camera views~\cite{ye2021deep}.
 With the continuous advancements in deep learning techniques, person ReID methods have evolved significantly~\cite{luo2019strong,wang2023rethinking}.
-In the past decade, a large body of research has significantly improved ReID accuracy by optimizing the distances between features~\cite{zheng2017discriminatively,zhai2019defense} and designing refined modules~\cite{jin2020semantics,park2020relation,li2021combined,rao2021counterfactual}, following the paradigm shown in Fig.~\ref{sec:intro}~(a).
-However, challenges such as lighting variations, occlusions, and changes in appearance still persist, prompting researchers to explore more robust feature extraction models.

-Due to the difficulty of learning rich pedestrian semantic information from a single modality, cross-modal learning has received close attention in recent years.
-For example, in the context of the development of pre-trained Vision-Language Models (VLMs), CLIP-ReID~\cite{li2023clip} based on the representative VLM model CLIP~\cite{radford2021learning} to leverage the semantic information in text.
+In the past decade, many research has significantly improved ReID accuracy by optimizing the distances between features~\cite{hermans2017defense} and designing refined modules~\cite{jin2020semantics,li2021combined,rao2021counterfactual}, following the paradigm shown in Fig.~\ref{sec:intro}~(a).
+Due to the difficulty of learning rich pedestrian semantics from a single modality, cross-modal learning has received close attention recently.
+For example, in the context of the development of pre-trained Vision-Language Models (VLMs), CLIP-ReID~\cite{li2023clip} based on the representative VLM model CLIP~\cite{radford2021learning} to leverage text semantics.
 As shown in Fig.~\ref{sec:intro}~(b), it enhances visual features through cross-modal contrastive learning with image-text pairs.
-Meanwhile, Large Language Models (LLMs)~\cite{touvron2023llama,touvron2023llama2,yang2024qwen2} have attracted widespread attention due to their powerful capabilities in text generation and comprehension.
-Large Vision-Language Models (LVLMs)~\cite{achiam2023gpt,liu2024visual,liu2024improved,li2023blip,wang2024qwen2} enhance LLMs by incorporating visual perception and understanding, demonstrating considerable potential in multi-modal learning tasks.
-However, integrating LVLMs with person re-identification remains an underexplored challenge.
+Meanwhile, Large Language Models (LLMs)~\cite{touvron2023llama,yang2024qwen2} have attracted widespread attention due to their powerful capabilities in text generation and comprehension.
+Large Vision-Language Models (LVLMs)~\cite{achiam2023gpt,liu2024visual,wang2024qwen2} enhance LLMs by incorporating visual perception and understanding, demonstrating considerable potential in multi-modal learning tasks.
+However, integrating LVLMs with person ReID remains an underexplored challenge.